Ariels875/Ariels875/README.md

 ![Imgur](https://i.imgur.com/6HkIeVc.png)

 ### About me
-- 🔭 I’m currently working on a chat in real time with autentificacion
+- 🔭 I’m  working on developing my skills to find a job.
-- 🌱 I’m currently learning Node js
+- 🌱 I’m currently learning Node js.
 - 👄 I'm a native Spanish speaker and I have a good command of English.
 - 💬 Feel free to ask me anything, and I'll do my best to help if I can.
 - 📫 How to reach me: <br>